Solving the feng shui puzzle

 If your premises are false – your conclusions are likely to be false too

 Many schools – ‘many ways to skin the cat’

-There are two main feng shui approaches or schools: classical and modern.
+There are two main feng shui approaches or schools: classical and modern feng shui.
 They agree and disagree on many aspects of feng shui.
-That is expected when old and new clashes.
+That is expected when old and new approaches clash.
 Read about the difference between classical and modern feng shui schools

 What is science for?

 Science gets updated on regular bases (even on science), so don’t quote me in one year from now.
 The function of science is to inform us how feng shui might be working (although some people don’t like the answers – read my blog on how feng shui works).
 In many ways, science is universal knowledge and wisdom.
 Science creates facts and it’s evidence-based.
 Science works everywhere, every time, for everyone – it’s universal.
 Electricity works in the same way everywhere – it might have a different voltage in different countries but it works the same way.
 Science is constantly updated to keep it honest and it has self-correction build in.
 In can be said that wisdom is timeless but knowledge can have an expiration date.
 So science is not one thing but a set of related disciplines.